k-barton/komodor/README.md

     # [1] "f1"           "f2"           "in.GlobalEnv"
 ```
   There is a __new, experimental function__ `koDebug` that allows debugging a function if it
   produces an error.
-The execution stop and user can debug inside the frame causing the error.
+The execution stops and the user can debug inside the frame that caused the error.
   Example:

 ```r